EnsembleProjects/datalabs/README.md

 2. **Sensor Emulators:** Python scripts publishing to a MQTT message broker.

 3. **MQTT Message Broker container:** Used for publish/subscribe to message topics.
-Image pulled directly from [https://hub.docker.com/_/eclipse-mosquitto]().<br>
+Image pulled directly from [https://hub.docker.com/_/eclipse-mosquitto]().
 `docker pull eclipse-mosquitto`
 `docker run -it --name mosquitto --network=bridge_network -p 1883:1883 -p 9001:9001 eclipse-mosquitto`

 4. **Sensor application:** Subscribes to message broker and sends received sensor data to a streaming data database.
-This would be a convient place for quality control and addition of meta-data if required.<br>
+This would be a convient place for quality control and addition of meta-data if required.
 `docker build -t sensor_app .`
 `docker run --network=bridge_network sensor_app`

 5. **Streamed Data Database:** Populated with sensor data as it arrives on the MQTT message bus.
 The database chosen here is the document-based database MongoDB.
-Image pulled directly from [https://hub.docker.com/_/mongo]().<br>
+Image pulled directly from [https://hub.docker.com/_/mongo]().
 `docker pull mongo`
 `docker run --name mongo_db --network=bridge_network -p 27017:27017 -d mongo:latest`

 6. **Processed Data Database:** Populated with processed data.
 The database chosen here is the relational database PostgreSQL.
-Image pulled directly from [https://hub.docker.com/_/postgres]().<br>
+Image pulled directly from [https://hub.docker.com/_/postgres]().
 `docker pull postgres`
 `docker run --network=bridge_network --name postgres_db -e POSTGRES_PASSWORD=postgres -p 5432:5432 -d postgres`

 7. **Jupyter Notebook:** The application front-end is based upon the SciPy container published by Jupyter with the addtion of python libraries for the database connections and a simple Jupyter notebook to test database connections.
-Initial image pulled directly from [https://hub.docker.com/r/jupyter/scipy-notebook]().<br>
+Initial image pulled directly from [https://hub.docker.com/r/jupyter/scipy-notebook]().
 `Dockerfile:`
 `FROM jupyter/scipy-notebook:latest`
 `ADD db.ipynb /home/jovyan`